Hacker News

 A credential sheet of PC accolades long enough to whip a horse shouldn't be required to publicly disagree with the ideology of Google and ACLU without being fired.

-an hour ago by fshbbdssbbgdd
+4 years ago by fshbbdssbbgdd

 Working with the Foundation for Individual Rights in Education is definitely not a “PC allocade”.
 They are the main organization that tries, from a legal perspective, to protect people from being canceled for their speech at colleges in the US.

-an hour ago by joshuamorton
+4 years ago by joshuamorton

 Nor is heterodox academy (I'd categorize it as essentially the opposite).
 She's certainly well credentialed, and worth listening to, but not, at all, because she's "PC".

-3 hours ago by ggm
+4 years ago by ggm

 Well worth reading.
 Lucid, clear.
 Didnt make me like Stallman more, but articulated some of the issues well.